g1html5team/mojito_fork/README.md

     ..allowAnonymousAccess=true;
 ```

-Set up a route and get the authenticated users name from the context. *Note: Mojito makes the logged in user available in the current zone.*
+*Note the `allowAnonymousAccess` is actually a form of authorisation (rather than authentication) and is simply a convenience.
+See the Authorisation section below for more options.*

+### Currently Authenticated User

+The currently authenticated user (if there is one) is available via the mojito context.

+It is defined as an `Option` which will be `None` if there is no currently authenticated user and `Some` if there is.

+For example, the following gets the logged in user's username, if there is one, or sets it to `'guest'` otherwise.

 ```
 app.router..get('/hi', () {
-  var auth = app.context.auth;
-  var username = auth.map((authContext) =>
+  var username = context.auth.map((authContext) =>
       authContext.principal.name)
       .getOrElse(() => 'guest');